-Make sure that the rule is applied to the text that you wanted to apply the font to; see Styling with CSS.
+Make sure that the rule is applied to the text that you wanted to apply the font to; see "Styling templates with CSS files" on page 462.

-Note: The reason for specifying more than one fonts in a style sheet for web pages is that the font might not be available on the device on which the web page is viewed.
+The reason for specifying more than one font in a style sheet for web pages is that the font might not be available on the device on which the web page is viewed.
 Order the font names by preference.
-The last one should be generic font family (either serif or sansserif).
+The last one should be a generic font family (either serif or sans-serif).